Controlling SMTP Responses with HTTP Headers

 Content-Length: 0

-• Record the delivery as a transient failure.
+• It records the delivery as a transient failure.

-• Return 451 4.7.1 Downstream system unavailable, please retry later to the sending MTA.
+• It returns 451 4.7.1 Downstream system unavailable, please retry later to the sending MTA.

-• The MTA will retry the message on its normal schedule.
+• The MTA retries the message on its normal schedule.

-Your endpoint inspects the payload and determines the message violates a content policy.
+Your endpoint examines the payload and finds that the message breaks a content policy.
 Return a permanent rejection:

 HTTP/1.1 200 OK